 According to the Hyperledger website, the mission of the platform is to “create an enterprise-grade, open-source distributed ledger framework, and codebase.”
 With this, it wants to create and promote an open blockchain environment.

-Moving on to a less-boring subject, let’s discuss some Hyperledger projects that have been (or being) developed as a part of the Hyperledger initiative.
+Moving on to a less-boring subject, let’s discuss some Hyperledger projects that have been (or are being) developed as a part of the Hyperledger initiative.

 Projects by Hyperledger and Its Member Organizations

-It has been over 3 years since Hyperledger was founded, and in these years, a number of different Hyperledger projects, frameworks, interfaces, and applications have surfaced the internet under the umbrella of Hyperledger.
+It has been over 3 years since Hyperledger was founded, and in these years, a number of different Hyperledger projects, frameworks, interfaces, and applications have surfaced on the internet under the umbrella of Hyperledger.
 Here are a few:

 Hyperledger Sawtooth (Intel)